dhivya94m/FileUploadProcess/README.md

 # FileUploadProcess

-This project user to process 100k records in a csv file less than 30 seconds.
+This project used to process 100k records in a csv file less than 30 seconds.

 # Project Structure